25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 ### Application Drivers

-- Drivers are client libraries that provide interfaces and methods for applications to interact with MongoDB database.
+- Drivers are client libraries that provide interfaces and methods for applications to interact with MongoDB database

-- Drivers will handle the translation of documents between BSON objects and mapping structures.
+- Drivers will handle the translation of documents between BSON objects and mapping structures

-- C++, Java, .NET, Ruby, PHP, JavaScript, Node.js, Python, Perl, PHP, and Scala are some of the widely used drivers supported by MongoDB.
+- C++, Java, .NET, Ruby, PHP, JavaScript, Node.js, Python, Perl, PHP, and Scala are some of the widely used drivers supported by MongoDB

 ### Database